 This is a flow based implementation of minimum node cut.
-The algorithm is based in solving a number of max-flow problems (ie local st-node connectivity, see local_node_connectivity) to determine the capacity of the minimum cut on an auxiliary directed network that corresponds to the minimum node cut of G. It handles both directed and undirected graphs.
+The algorithm is based in solving a number of maximum flow computations to determine the capacity of the minimum cut on an auxiliary directed network that corresponds to the minimum node cut of G. It handles both directed and undirected graphs.
+This implementation is based on algorithm 11 in [R219].